 2. You'll know the exact percentage of the breed.

-Not all DNA tests for dogs can do this, but a few of the best dog DNA tests can tell you exactly what percent of each breed your dog is made of, going as low as into single digits.
-This is very useful to know for dog’s health reasons, which we discuss below.
+Not every dog DNA test can do this, but a few of them can tell you exactly what percent of each breed your dog is made of, going as low as into single digits.
+This is very useful to know for dog's health reasons, which we discuss below.

 3. You'll get your dog's behavior explained.